learn-co-curriculum/phrg-what-is-the-asset-pipeline/README.md

 ## Outline

-For a long time we treated Javascript and CSS as an after thought in developing web applications.
-All of our asset code, things like images, stylesheets, and javascript were kept in a massive folder called public and served outside of the context of our Rails application.
+For a long time we treated JavaScript and CSS as an afterthought in developing web applications.
+All of our asset code, things like images, stylesheets, and JavaScripts were kept in a massive folder called public and served outside of the context of our Rails application.
 As the web evolved, that no longer made sense.

-The asset pipeline is the Rails answer to managing stylesheets, javascripts, and images.
+The asset pipeline is the Rails answer to managing stylesheets, JavaScripts, and images.

 ## Asset Paths